W R Burner (Minister of the Gospel)

 Our greatest threat is in sweeping God aside as noted in the history of the Jewish exiles who were taken captive and led to Babylon; for having done so.
 It was noted that of all influences brought to bear on the Jewish exiles in Babylon, none was more devastating than the attempt to make Jewish children to forget God, and godly values, teaching them the ways of their captors.

 This is still a real threat today; in an increasingly socialistic society, with an agenda to alleviate God from the scene.
-In a world that is opening the door to the influence of Marxism, Socialism, and Communism which declares there is no God; with our greatest threat in seeing an effort to erase what was previously taught to the youth, and exchange it for the Critical Race Theory that has become so prevalent.
+In a world that is opening the door to the influence of Marxism, Socialism, and Communism which declares there is no God; with our greatest threat in seeing an effort to erase what was previously taught to the youth, and exchange it for the Critical Race Theory (a Socialist agenda) that has become so prevalent.

 Frank D. Roosevelt stated: If the first of freedom and civil liberties burn low in other lands, they must be made brighter in our own.
 If in other lands, the press and books and literature of all kinds are censored, we must redouble our effort to keep them free.
 If in other lands the truths of the past are threatened by intolerance, we must provide a safe place for their continuation.

-It is unfortunate that often truth is buried in the past; no longer deemed suitable; even if it would help prevent what is taking place!
+It is unfortunate that truth is often buried in the past; no longer deemed suitable; even if it would help prevent what is taking place!
 There are those who seek to whitewash evil; as the influx of ungodliness, part of our greatest threat, makes entry into many nations of the world.

 It was noted that where there is no fear of God, no reverence for God, every evil can and will abound.
 The idea that humans will be good without God is a deceptive fallacy.
 When people are devoid of the truths of God's Word, they become morally corrupt, exceedingly evil, violent and destructive.

 It was asked: Which will it be Christian Biblical values or totally secular values?
-It is also noted that eventually kingdoms crumble because they ascended to dominance on the shaky foundation of human ingenuity, political intrigue, and selfish interests.
+It was noted that eventually kingdoms crumble because they ascended to dominance on the shaky foundation of human ingenuity, political intrigue, and selfish interests.
 The time is coming when all powers and principalities will collapse under the weight of God's Judgment.